Iñigo Pírfano

 Íñigo Pírfano is a Spanish conductor, born in Bilbao, Spain, in 1973.

 Life

 Education

 He studied musical theory, piano and harmony while reading for the BA degree in philosophy at the Complutense University of Madrid.

 From September 1997, Pirfano studied at Mozarteum University in Salzburg (Austria) "Musikleitung" (orchestral, choral and operatic conducting) with Professor Karl Kamper; "Korrepetition" with Professor Wolfgang Niessner and Piano with Professor Karl Wagner.
 Finally, he took a Conducting Diploma at the Mozarteum, gaining an Auszeichnung, or distinction.

-In June 1997, Pirfano conducted the Extraordinary Concert in the Schloss Frohnburg in Salzburg's Mozarteum.
+In June 1997, Pirfano conducted the Extraordinary Concert in the Schloss Frohnburg in Salzburg's Mozarteum concert hall.
 There, he interpreted works by Stravinsky and Falla and premiered works by young composers of the Mozarteum's 'Seminar für neue Musik'.
 He then attended a Masterclass with Sir Colin Davis in Dresden and with Karl-Heinz Bloemeke and Kurt Masur in Detmold, Germany.

 Orchestral conductor

 Pirfano's path as an orchestral conductor led him through Austria (Salzburg and Vienna), Germany, Poland and Spain, particularly the cities of Madrid, San Sebastián, Valencia, and Bilbao, where he conducted orchestras and chamber music groups such as the National Basque Orchestra, Bilbao Symphony Orchestra, Stettin Philharmonic Orchestra, Salzburger Frohnburg Ensemble, Dresdner Hochschulorchester Carl Maria von Weber, Orchestra of the Competition Jugend Musiziert (Germany), Orquestra Filharmónica de la Universitat de Valencia.
 He personally founded the Orquesta Académica de Madrid.
 In April 2002, he made his operatic debut with a production of Manuel de Falla's Retablo de Maese Pedro (Master Peter's Puppet Show), within the tribute given by the Spanish Institution Círculo de Bellas Artes to Miguel de Cervantes' character Don Quixote.